AdrianKrebs/chatbot-bootstrap/README.md

 4. go to `localhost:3000` and start chatting :)

 ### NLP Engines
-To make a chatbot work you need to connect to a NLP Engine.
+To make a chatbot work you need to connect to a NLP engine.
 I highly recommend the usage of API.ai:
 - API.ai tutorial: https://docs.api.ai/docs/profile-bot-example-agent

+For very basic dialog structures you could even create your own .json file containing the conversation tree.

 ### Input Templates
 By default the text input is enabled.
 You can customize the input template according to your needs.